We'll cover

 This implies:

 Doing a thorough examination of the issue is the first step towards solving it.
 You have to be able to examine an issue from every perspective to solve it.
 Your analytical skills will also help you identify and propose solutions that can resolve the problem.
+Analytical skills allow you to assess data and processes to find solutions to a company's challenges.

 These include:

 Critical-thinking is the ability to process details with a particular flow and draw connections between concepts and facts.
 To put it another way, it is "thinking about thinking," or identifying and correcting errors in our thought processes.
+The basis of problem solving is critical thinking skills.
+You cannot weigh the benefits and drawbacks of various action plans until you have a broad understanding of the situation.

 Critical thinking includes:

+Decision-making is the ability to choose solutions to problems.
+Simply stated, it is taking the relevant collected data, considering multiple viewpoints, and making an informed choice.
 Once the choices are narrowed down, you will need to pull the trigger – knowing you will be held accountable for the decision.
 At times, you may need to make these decisions quickly, even if the wrong decision might make the problem worse.
 The ability to make proper use of your research and analysis to select the best action plan is a valuable skill.

 Components of this skill include:

+Sometimes, the best solution is only found by thinking outside the box.
+That demands creativity.
 Creativity is the ability to approach a task or a challenge in a different way.
 In other words, it is possessing the imagination to generate new ideas and find interesting approaches and unique perspectives.

-Creativity is often described as
+Creativity is often described as:

 Strong communication skills are vital during all phases of problem solving:

+No problem would ever be solved without good communication skills at work.
 Communication skills, however, include a much broader array of abilities beyond just speaking clearly.
 They also encompass listening in ways that make your colleagues feel heard, body language that puts your audience at ease, and vocal pitch adjustments to make your point land better.

 Here are a few common communication skills: